 Working for twenty years with incarcerated detainees has been a highlight of my vocation, as well as a challenge.
 As the chaplain for the Cook County Department of Corrections in Chicago, where, on any given day, sixteen jails housed 11,000 detainees, I found myself in an overtly anti-Catholic environment.
 Even though I was subjected to disrespect and insulting remarks, I regard it as a good experience, as I could be of service and bring Christ to men in need.

-Brother Raymond is a member of St. Paul of the Cross Community in Detroit, Michigan.
+Brother Ray is a member of Sacred Heart Community in Louisville, Kentucky.

 Brother Carl Hund, C.P.